Robert Crumb: Later life (1994–present)

 From 1987 to 2005 Fantagraphics Books published the seventeen-volume Complete Crumb Comics and ten volumes of sketches.
 Crumb (as "R. Crumb") contributes regularly to Mineshaft magazine, which, since 2009, has been serializing "Excerpts From R. Crumb's Dream Diary".

-In 2009, after four years of work, Crumb produced The Book of Genesis, an unabridged illustrated graphic novel version of the biblical Book of Genesis.
-In 2016, the Seattle Museum of Art displayed the original drawings for The Book of Genesis as part of an exhibit entitled "Graphic Masters: Dürer, Rembrandt, Hogarth, Goya, Picasso, R. Crumb."
+In 2009 Crumb produced The Book of Genesis, an unabridged illustrated graphic novel version of the biblical Book of Genesis.
+In 2016, the Seattle Art Museum displayed the original drawings for The Book of Genesis as part of an exhibit entitled "Graphic Masters: Dürer, Rembrandt, Hogarth, Goya, Picasso, R. Crumb".

-In January 2015, Crumb was asked to submit a cartoon to the left-wing magazine Libération as a tribute for the Charlie Hebdo shooting.
-He sent a drawing titled "A Cowardly Cartoonist", depicting an illustration of the backside of Crumb's friend Mohamid Bakshi, while referencing the prophet Muhammad, founder of Islam.
+In January 2015, Crumb was asked to submit a cartoon to the left-wing newspaper Libération as a tribute for the Charlie Hebdo shooting.
+He sent a drawing titled "A Cowardly Cartoonist", depicting an illustration of the backside of "Mohamid Bakhsh", a reference to Muhammad, founder of Islam, and Ralph Bakshi, who directed the film adaptation Fritz the Cat (1972).

+In 1989, in an issue of Hup magazine, Crumb had drawn a satirical comic, Point the Finger, lampooning businessman Donald Trump.
+This comic received more media attention in 2016, when Trump was elected U.S. President.
+Crumb has remained a vocal opponent of Trump and his administration, which he expressed in various interviews and comics.